fdevita92/MountainCar/README.md

 To test the system type: python3 dqn_mountaincar.py test (It will use the latest model saved at the 1500th episode)

 # Best Model
-It is possible to run the script after training to verify which is the best model saved (This can take a lot of time).
-To run it type: python3 dqn_mountaincar.py best, it will test every model for 10 episodes and will return the best one with the highest win count (on average).
+It is possible to run the script after training to verify which is the best saved model(This can take a lot of time, so be patient).
+To run it type: python3 dqn_mountaincar.py best, it will test every model for 10 episodes and it will return the best one with the highest win count (on average).

 # Main Dependencies
 1. Tensorflow